 Since you are assuming your hermit crab is molting until proven otherwise, if your hermit crab appears lifeless and is in an isolation tank, leave them alone and watch to see what happens.
-If your hermit crab is in the main tank with other hermit crabs (especially if they are on the surface), cut the ends off of a two liter pop bottle and sink it down into the sand to surround the crab with a clear protective barrier.
+If your hermit crab is in the main tank with other hermit crabs, especially if they are on the surface, cut the ends off of a two-liter pop bottle and sink it into the sand to surround the crab with a clear protective barrier.

-Do not disturb a crab that is limply hanging out of their shell but rather just protect them from other crabs.
+Do not disturb a crab that is limply hanging out of its shell, but rather, protect them from other crabs.
 If they are molting, they should continue through the process if given the time to do so.
 If they have died, they will start to smell badly within a few days.
-A hermit crab may take up to two months to complete the entire molting process so you will know far before that time whether or not they are still alive (and smaller crabs do not take nearly this long to complete the entire molting process).
+A hermit crab may take up to two months to complete the entire molting process, so you will know far before that time whether or not they are still alive—and smaller crabs do not take nearly this long to complete the entire molting process.

 If you find what appears to be a dead crab on the surface next to an empty shell, have a closer look to see if it is just an exoskeleton.
 If it is hollow and crumbles easily, it is an old exoskeleton, and your hermit crab has already molted and moved on to a new shell.
 Have a quick peek in a nearby shell, and you might find your molted crab hiding out in their new home.